596acres/urbanreviewer/plans/Bronx/University Heights I/index.md

 The University Heights I plan was adopted in 1980 and expired in 2000.
 It designates the lots in the plan area for residential use.

+NYC Housing Preservation and Development has not made the plan available on [its website](https://www.nyc.gov/site/hpd/services-and-information/urban-renewal.page).